greduan/domain-container/SPEC.md

 These properties will be saved as instance variables (some with `_` prefix to indicate they are private).

-The ModelsWrapper instance will provide the following instance methods:
+The DomainContainer instance will provide the following instance methods:

 - `#query(modelName)` returns a Krypton model QueryBuilder from the model that it is being requested.